Khanyisa06/Analyzing-Warehouse-Inventory-With-MySQL/README.md

 ### Project Objectives

 - Import an existing database using MySQL Workbench.
 - Get familliar with the business and its data by reviewing a relational model diagram and exploring tables of data in MySQL Workbench.
 - Analyse inventory data using SQL queries in MySQL Workbench that retrieve data from a multiple-table relational database using SQL commands such as: select, order by, where, group by, and having.
 - Develop recommendations and suggestions for solving a business need/problem based on data analysis.
 - Support the recommendations and suggestions for inventory reduction in the form of scripted queries.
 - Share the findings.

 ### Data Sources
--  A Mint Classics SQL file containing dataset was provided
+- Inventory Data: The primary dataset used for this project is the "mintclassicsDB.sql" file.
-- For reference and use in analysis, the EER (Extended Entity-Relationship) diagram that models the structure of the Mint Classics database was provided
+- For reference and use in analysis, the Extended Entity-Relationship "Mint_Classics_ERD.png" diagram that models the structure of the Mint Classics database was provided

 ### Project Tools
 - MySQL workbench- Data manipulation, Data Analysis